burkeholland/deno-first-look/lessons/oak/simple-oak.md

 This time, the terminal logs out the message and then the page is returned.

 You can write pieces of middleware that can be passed to the `app.use` function.
 One of these pieces of middleware that we'll be using is the Deno router.
-In the next section we'll look at how to implement the rouer middleware for Deno.
+In the next section we'll look at how to implement the router middleware for Deno.